 - How biases and prejudices manifest in our day-to-day thoughts and actions

 - How to recognize and mitigate biases and prejudices when we do encounter them

 We are partnering with the Office of Diversity, Equity and Inclusion (ODEI) at Washington University School of Medicine (WUSM) to provide this important professional competency for our members.
-From October to March 2023, these sessions are in-person or virtual on the 1st and 3rd Tuesday from 4-6p.
 The ODEI also has sessions open to all WUSM members on their website.
 In addition, we are partnering with Department of Medicine (DOM) for additional opportunities to complete the module training.
 Sign up soon as sessions tend to fill up quickly!

 I did these modules already.
 Do I have to do them again?

 The modules were offered back in 2014-2018 and some may have already completed the first two modules.
 However, there are new updates within the entire curriculum that are helpful to translate our commitment to DEI with tangible, actionable items, specifically within the Department of Anesthesiology.
 Attending these updated, refresher courses are strongly encouraged.

 I tried to sign up for a session and it gave me an error message

 It’s likely that course is full—try another date.
 Alternatively, sometimes there are technological issues beyond our control.
 Try again at another time and be sure to notify us about the issue.
 We will do our best to resolve your issue.